biomedical-data-science/hsc_rhoa/README.md

 ## Software Requirements

 Reproducing the hosted Jupyter Notebooks requires only a standard PC with enough RAM to support the in-memory operations.
-The code was developed in a Linux Operative System, with Ubuntu 22.04.4 version and 13th Gen Intel® Core™ i7 CPU with 16 GB of RAM.
+The code was developed and tested in a Linux Operative System, with Ubuntu 22.04.4 version and 13th Gen Intel® Core™ i7 CPU with 16 GB of RAM.

 ## Python Dependencies